Mixed-Reality Digital Twins: Leveraging the Physical and Virtual Worlds for Hybrid Sim2Real Transition of Multi-Agent Reinforcement Learning Policies: Methodology

 \subsection{Simulation Parallelization}

-From a computing perspective, AutoDRIVE Simulator was developed modularly using object-oriented programming (OOP) constructs.
-We built on this fact to implement a selectively scalable agent/environment parallelization architecture.
+We leveraged the open-source nature of AutoDRIVE Simulator to implement a selectively scalable agent/environment parallelization framework.
 The simulator was configured to take advantage of CPU multi-threading as well as GPU instancing (only if available) to efficiently parallelize various simulation objects and processes while maintaining cross-platform support.
 Following is an overview of the simulation parallelization schemes:

-\begin{itemize} \item \textbf{Parallel Instances:} Multiple simulation instances can be spun up to train families of multi-agent systems, each isolated within its own simulation instance.
-This is a brute-force parallelization technique, which can cause unnecessary computational overhead. \item \textbf{Parallel Environments:} Isolated agents can learn the same task in parallel environments, within the same simulation instance.
-This method can help train single/multiple agents in different environmental conditions, with slight variations in each environment. \item \textbf{Parallel Agents:} Parallel agents can learn the same task in the same environment, within the same simulation instance.
+\begin{itemize} \item \textbf{Parallel Instances:} Multiple instances of the simulator application can be spun up to train families of multi-agent systems, each isolated within its own simulation instance.
+This is a brute-force parallelization technique, which can cause unnecessary computational overhead. \item \textbf{Parallel Environments:} Isolated agents can learn the same task in parallel environments, within the same simulation instance (refer Fig. \ref{fig2a}).
+This method can help train single/multiple agents in different environmental conditions, with slight variations in each environment. \item \textbf{Parallel Agents:} Parallel agents can learn the same task in the same environment, within the same simulation instance (refer Fig. \ref{fig2e}).
 The parallel agents may collide/perceive/interact with selective peers/opponents.
 Additionally, the parallel agents may or may not be exactly identical, thereby robustifying them against minor parametric variations. \end{itemize}

+It should be noted that parallelization beyond a certain point can hurt (i.e., point of diminishing return), wherein the increased simulation workload may slow down the training so much that parallel policy optimization can no longer accelerate it.
+This \textit{``saturation point''} is dependent on the hardware/software configuration, and is subject to change.